RossMcMillan92/ITCSS-Sass-Structure/README.md

   font-color: $puff-font-color;
 }
 ```
-This way may seem more complex than the first, but it means if we want to change the sites primary theme colour to green we'll only need to change it once within the settings file.
+This way may seem more complex than the first, but it means if we want to change the site's primary theme colour to green we'll only need to change it once within the settings file.
 This gives us a lot more flexibility.

 #### Variable units
 Another point to make here is all sizes should be stated in px, but later converted to em/rem with a Sass function. e.g.